xvf17/breakfast/index.md

 Here is a complete list of the countries.
 If there isn't a link for it, it's because I haven't gotten there yet.

+Because of the way I'm publishing this, there's no way to get notices from here for updates, or to comment on the posts.
+If you want to reach out, I'm Zen Zero on [mastodon](https://sfba.social/@xvf17).
+I will also post from there when there are new entries here, so you can follow me for updates if you like.

 * [Afghanistan](a/afghanistan.md) - pilaf with chicken parts, candied carrots, and raisins
 * [Albania](a/albania.md) - byrek